-4.3 Flood-hazard mitigation plan
+3 Flood-hazard mitigation plan

 In Japan, rivers tend to be flooded during heavy rain because of natural and social factors.
 In the past, Japanese planners considered that flood-control works should conform to the natural characteristics of rivers.
-For example, flood-control works involved crib spurs (Seigyu), gabions, stone-pitched groyns (Shogi head), etc. (Figs 4.7 and 4.8), developed by General Shingen Takeda [6].
+For example, flood-control works involved rock cribs (Seigyu), gabions, stone-pitched groynes (Shogi head), etc. (Figure 2 and 3), developed by General Shingen Takeda [5].

-It has been said that his works were adopted from the techniques employed for Du Jiang Yan (Figs 4.9 and 4.10) in China [6, 9, 10].
+It has been said that his works were adopted from the techniques employed for Du Jiang Yan (Figure 3) in China [6].
 These types of works conform to the nature of the river and tie in with the surrounding environment because natural materials (wood, stone, bamboo, etc.) are used in their construction.
 The Du Jiang Yan was maintained by the director Hyou Lee over the period 306-251 BC.
 Hyou Lee developed the method of controlling flooding by deepening the riverbed and constructing a low dam.
 The Du Jiang Yan controlled the flooding of the Minkou (Minjiang) at a branch of the Yangtze River (Chang Jiang), which was an important source of livelihood, by controlling the depth of the riverbed and the elevation of the dam based on empirical knowledge.
-Instructions were set in a sutra to create a saying related to flood control: to dredge river beds, to construct levees, to lay stones as fish bill, to set tree fence, to flood by channels, to divide flow for four to six by gabions, to write the basic water level, to set a basic marker at river beds, and to have respect for the old system.
+Instructions were set in a sutra to create a saying related to flood control: to dredge river beds, to construct levees, to lay stones as fish bill, to set tree fence, to flood by channels, to divide flow for 4 to 6 by gabions, to write the basic water level, to set a basic marker at river beds, and to have respect for the old system.
 Moreover, the flood-control manual describes ways to ensure a smooth river flow by removing sandbar corners at revetment works, canceling the energy of divisional flows, and being flexible in the face of changing times and places by understanding the force of flow and other natural conditions.